 It is every driver’s duty to advise their insurance company when they have been involved in a crash.
 It is also important that you cooperate with any inquiries regarding your claim.

 What you do not need to do is speak to the other driver’s insurance company.
-You do not need to disclose any details of the accident and the investigation until you speak with an attorney.
+You do not need to disclose any details of the accident and the investigation until you speak with a Glendale car accident attorney.

 6. Contact a Car Accident Attorney in Glendale

-Binder & Associates offers free consultations so that you can immediately speak with a car crash attorney after your accident.
-An expert car crash attorney will arm you with all of the information you need to know about your rights and how you should proceed with your claim.
+Binder Law Group, PLC offers free consultations so that you can immediately speak with a Glendale car accident attorney after your accident.
+An expert Glendale car crash attorney will arm you with all of the information you need to know about your rights and how you should proceed with your claim.

 You may be asked to bring additional information with you to the initial consultation, including: